Psychopoulet/angular-bootstrap-popup/README.md

             $popup.prompt({
-                title : 'Title', // optional, default if not setted label : 'A label', // optional, not created if not setted val : 'A value', // optional
+                title : 'Title', // optional, default if not setted label : 'A label', // optional, not created if not setted fieldtype : 'password', // optional, 'text' if not setted val : 'A value', // optional
                 placeholder : 'A placeholder', // optional
                 onconfirm : $popup.alert, // optional